Baddour Family

 Description

-Shickrey and Victoria moved from Atlantic City, NJ, to Goldsboro in 1915.
-Shickrey worked as a peddler until 1926, which he co-founded the Mt.
+Shickrey and Victoria moved from Atlantic City to Goldsboro in 1915.
+Shickrey worked as a peddler until 1926, when he co-founded the Mt.
 Olive Pickle Company.
-In addition to their business ventures, Victoria and Shickrey were active members of North Carolina’s Lebanese-American community: both were both members of the Hammana Club of North Carolina, and Shickrey served as president of the Syrian-American Association of North Carolina.
-The two also hosted numerous social events with other Lebanese in Goldsboro, including Victoria’s sister Rose Alkazin Reyes, who moved from Atlantic City with her husband George and their children around 1917, and the Farfour family, neighbors who became family members upon the marriage between Louise Farfour and Philip Augustine Baddour, Sr.
+Both Victoria and Shickrey were active members of North Carolina’s Lebanese-American community.
+They belonged to the Hammana Club of North Carolina and Shickrey served as president of the Syrian-American Association of North Carolina.
+He died in an automobile accident in 1938.
+The family had close ties with the family of Rose Alkazin Reyes, Victoria's sister, who moved from Atlantic City with her husband George and their children around 1917, and the Farfour family, neighbors whose daughter Lousie married Philip Augustine Baddour, Sr.

-After Shickrey’s 1938 death in an automobile accident, Victoria lived with her adult children, all of whom built upon their parents’ business success and community involvement.
-Philip Baddour, Sr., owned a clothing shop on John Street in Goldsboro, and served as a City Councilman and Mayor Pro Tem of Goldsboro.
-His son Philip Augustine Baddour, Jr., carried on the tradition, serving in the North Carolina House of Representatives between 1993 and 2002; his brother Dick Baddour was athletic director of the University of North Carolina-Chapel Hill for fourteen years.
+Philip Augustine Baddour, Sr. owned a clothing shop on John Street in Goldsboro, and served as a City Councilman and Mayor Pro Tem of the city.
+His son, Philip Augustine Baddour, Jr., served in the North Carolina House of Representatives between 1993 and 2002.
+Philip's other son, Dick Baddour, directed the athletics department of the University of North Carolina at Chapel Hill for fourteen years.

 Publisher